 A resident of Boulder County since 1978, Jen started her career in multisport as a competitive swimmer in high school in the early '80's.
 She continued to swim on her own through college, and started swimming Master's in grad school (where she earned her MS in Kinesiology).
-Shortly after graduating in '94, she began running seriously and clocked her first half marathon at Canyonlands in Moab (not afraid of spontaneity, she registered for that effort same day).
+Shortly after graduating in '94, she began running seriously and clocked her first half marathon at Canyonlands in Moab (not afraid of spontaneity, she registered for that effort same-day).
 A multiple marathon finisher, she has raced LA, Boston, New York and Pikes Peak.
 Her favorite foot race is the Aspen Golden Leaf, which is mostly single track from Snowmass to Aspen.
 She and her ice-climbing husband, Paul, enjoy the occasional Warrior Dash or Tough Mudder (with their four kids - 8, 12, 12, and 15 - cheering).
-She has raced the Boulder Peak tri twice - in 1993 (placing first in her AG), and again in 2002 (when her twins were just six months old), and in July of 2014, where she placed in the top 10%.
+She has raced the Boulder Peak tri three times now - in 1993 (placing first in her AG), and again in 2002 (when her twins were just six months old), and in July of 2014, where she placed in the top 10%.
 Since this official comeback, she has been cajoled into relays with fellow 303 staffers, and has her eyes on a few significant tri events for 2015.

 Kristina Jensen - The Iron Tiara